deep-optimization/ScaleKD/README.md

 ## <span id="training">How to apply ScaleKD to various teacher-student network pairs</span>
-Basically, we peform our experiments on two different training strategies.
+Basically, we peform our experiments with two different training strategies.

 ### Training with traditional training strategy
 - The experiments based on the traditional training strategy are performed on 8 GPUs from a single node.